stigmee/install/README.md

 ### Step 2: Install Python3 packages

-Our `build.py` script is made in Python3 to be usable for any operating systems (Linux, MacOS X, Windows).
-To make it working, you will have to install the following python3
+Our `build.py` script is made in **Python3** to be usable for any operating systems (Linux, MacOS X, Windows).
+Please donot use Python 2.
+To make the installation possible, you will have to install the following python3 modules:
-modules:

 ```
 python3 -m pip install packaging python3_wget scons tsrc pysftp